Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 Think of your favorite TV show.
 They have a hoodie or hat with your favorite actor on it.
 I mean, who doesn’t need a candle that reads, “Besties: Smells like petty gossip and a lot of venting.
 So drink up buttercup.
 ‘Cuz we’re not doing this sober.”?
 Ha!

-During my private tour, I learned that the owners always wanted to serve a variety of beer.
-Nearly a dozen taps line the wall behind the bar consisting of flagship beers and collaborations with other breweries.
-I enjoyed a flight featuring five beers ranging in flavors and ABV strengths.
+During my private tour, I learned that the owners always wanted to serve a variety of beers.
+Nearly a dozen taps line the wall behind the bar, consisting of flagship beers and collaborations with other breweries.
+I enjoyed a flight featuring five beers with varying flavors and ABVs.
 Top Traveler, a New Zealand IPA, took the award for the best beer in the line-up.

 I noticed a chalkboard near the bar with tally marks scribbled on it.
-Each mark represented a beer bought for an active military service person or veteran.
+Each mark represented a beer purchased for an active-duty service member or veteran.
 You can buy them a beer to be redeemed later.

-To check the brewery’s hours and view the upcoming food truck schedule, head over to their website for details.
+To check the brewery’s hours and view the upcoming food truck schedule, head over to their

 Saevaes Brewing Company is the first Kansas brewery owned and operated by a female head brewer.
 They earned my respect for the process, unapologetic beer flavors, and inviting tasting room.